Frequently Asked Questions

 What is a ‘wilderness expedition’ — what do you do?

 Our groups visit different ecosystems and cultural destinations of the Southwest — red rock canyons, high desert mesas and alpine ranges — to play and explore.
 We explore mostly on foot, backpacking and day-hiking into the backcountry, through the remnants of ancient civilizations, or into a contemporary Hopi artist’s studio.
 The wilderness of the Southwest is vast and conceals remarkable cultural secrets, including important ruins and contemporary Native American communities.
 Just like any historical expedition, our treks are about discovery and knowledge.
 First, it is our goal to find out about the places we visit and the Southwest in general.
 This might mean documenting the path of a burned forest to understand the role of fire in an ecosystem, digging through the desert to discover dinosaur bones that are millions of years old, weaving a rug with our Navajo neighbors, searching for arrowheads and potsherds to learn about the people who lived on this land hundreds of years ago.
 Second, it is our goal to live and work as a community, learning to rely on our fellow trekkers and to trust ourselves.
 Our expeditions demand personal responsibility and a commitment to the group from each trekker.

 What is your cancellation policy?

 A nonrefundable deposit of 20% of the full tuition will hold your place in the group and is due with the initial application.
 The remaining balance is due 30 days before the beginning of your trek.
 If you sign up within 30 days of the trek start date, the full tuition is required in order to reserve a place.

 If you need to cancel your enrollment, the 20% deposit is nonrefundable at any time.
-If you cancel on or before May 15th, the remaining 80% of your tuition is fully refundable.
+If you cancel 45 days or more before the trek start date, the remaining 80% of your tuition is fully refundable.
 Less than 45 days prior to the trek start date, no paid tuition is refundable.
 A full refund will only be made if an application is not accepted or if the expedition must be canceled.